claws/quadcopter/doc/naza-m-lite/transmitter/index.rst

 With this test we can see how to change into any of the Control Modes and how the ELEV D/R switch changes MC into Failsafe mode from any of the GPS, ATTI or Manual control modes.

+Now move to the NAZA Assistant's Advanced -> IOC display.
+With the FLAP switch in the off position the IOC mode should show that it is in the Off mode.
+Flip the FLAP switch and the IOC mode should change to the Home Lock mode.

 Configure Failsafe Settings